 This blog post is a book review of Diana Gabaldon’s Outlander series, a bestseller since 1991.
 The first novel has over 900,000 reviews on Goodreads.
 The series follows the time-travelling journey through a ring of standing stones, a fairy circle that allows time travel, of World War Two nurse Claire in 1946 and back into the year 1743.

-Guest blogger of Outlander, Amelia Connell, is a University of the Sunshine Coast student.
-She’s completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
-Amelia is currently undertaking a 208-hour internship with Gail Tagarro.
+Guest blogger of Outlander is Amelia Connell.
+At the time of writing this post, Amelia was a University of the Sunshine Coast student completing a Bachelor of Creative Industries, majoring in Publishing & Creative Writing.
+Amelia undertook a 208-hour internship with Gail Tagarro.

 About the Story